Health effects of tobacco: History of claimed benefits

-In 1888, an article appeared in Scientific American discussing potential germicidal activity of tobacco smoke providing immunity against yellow fever epidemic of Florida inspiring research in the lab of Vincenzo Tassinari at the Hygienic Institute of the University of Pisa, who explored the antimicrobial activity against pathogens including Bacillus anthracis, Tubercle bacillus, Bacillus prodigiosus, Staphylococcus aureus, and others.
+In 1888, an article appeared in Scientific American discussing potential germicidal activity of tobacco smoke providing immunity against yellow fever epidemic of Florida inspiring research in the lab of Vincenzo Tassinari at the Hygienic Institute of the University of Pisa, who explored the antimicrobial activity against pathogens including Bacillus anthracis, Mycobacterium tuberculosis, Bacillus prodigiosus, Staphylococcus aureus, and others.
 Carbon monoxide is a bioactive component tobacco smoke that has been explored for its antimicrobial properties against many of these pathogens.

 On epidemiological grounds, unexpected correlations between smoking and favorable outcomes initially emerged in the context of cardiovascular disease, where they were described as a smoker's paradox (or smoking paradox).
 The term smoker's paradox was coined in 1995 in relation to reports that smokers appeared to have unexpectedly good short-term outcomes following acute coronary syndrome or stroke.
 One of the first reports of an apparent smoker's paradox was published in 1968 based on an observation of relatively decreased mortality in smokers one month after experiencing acute myocardial infarction.
 In the same year, a case–control study first suggested a possible protective role in Parkinson's disease.

 Historical claims of possible benefits in schizophrenia, whereby smoking was thought to ameliorate cognitive symptoms, are not supported by current evidence.

 Mechanism

 Chemical carcinogens

 Smoke, or any partially burnt organic matter, contains carcinogens (cancer-causing agents).
 The potential effects of smoking, such as lung cancer, can take up to 20 years to manifest themselves.
 Historically, women began smoking en masse later than men, so an increased death rate caused by smoking amongst women did not appear until later.
-The male lung cancer death rate decreased in 1975 — roughly 20 years after the initial decline in cigarette consumption in men.
+The male lung cancer death rate decreased in 1975—roughly 20 years after the initial decline in cigarette consumption in men.
 A fall in consumption in women also began in 1975 but by 1991 had not manifested in a decrease in lung cancer–related mortalities amongst women.

 Smoke contains several carcinogenic pyrolytic products that bind to DNA and cause genetic mutations.
 Particularly potent carcinogens are polycyclic aromatic hydrocarbons (PAH), which are toxicated to mutagenic epoxides.
 The first PAH to be identified as a carcinogen in tobacco smoke was benzopyrene, which has been shown to toxicate into an epoxide that irreversibly attaches to a cell's nuclear DNA, which may either kill the cell or cause a genetic mutation.
 If the mutation inhibits programmed cell death, the cell can survive to become a cancer cell.
 Similarly, acrolein, which is abundant in tobacco smoke, also irreversibly binds to DNA, causes mutations and thus also cancer.
 However, it needs no activation to become carcinogenic.

 There are over 19 known carcinogens in cigarette smoke.
 The following are some of the most potent carcinogens: